← back

 April 2024

-Received Google Research Scholar Award
+Received the Google Research Scholar Award

 I received the Google Research Scholar Award for my work on tail-optimal collective communication for distributed training.